BOJ stands pat amid Trump uncertainties, raises growth outlook

 TOKYO, Jan.
 31, Kyodo

-The Bank of Japan decided to maintain its current drastic monetary easing measures in a two-day meeting through Tuesday, in an apparent move to carefully monitor financial markets hit by uncertainty surrounding U.S. President Donald Trump's policies.
+The Bank of Japan decided to maintain its current drastic monetary easing measures in a two-day meeting through Tuesday, with uncertainty surrounding policies under U.S. President Donald Trump's "America First" slogan shaking global financial markets.

 The central bank, however, raised its outlook for domestic economic growth for the upcoming fiscal years, as a U.S. recovery and a falling yen have shored up exports and industrial production, while keeping the inflation outlook unchanged.